sarah-j-smith/skimapdata/README.md

 # Fetch Open Ski Map data

-A script to fetch & sanitize open ski map KML
+A script to fetch & sanitize open ski map KML.

+Everything here is thanks to the volunteers & hard work at [Skimap.org](https://skimap.org).

 ## Pre-reqs